Polish prosecutors question Polanski over U.S. sex crime warrant

 SWISS ARREST

-The filmmaker pleaded guilty in 1977 to having unlawful sex with 13-year-old Samantha Geimer during a photoshoot in Los Angeles, fueled by champagne and drugs.
+The filmmaker pleaded guilty in 1977 to having unlawful sex with 13-year-old Samantha Geimer during a photoshoot in Los Angeles, fuelled by champagne and drugs.

 Polanski served 42 days in jail as part of a 90-day plea bargain.
 He fled the United States the following year, believing the judge hearing his case could overrule the deal and put him in jail for years.